Skip to Content

 The breakfast that’s included with the room rate includes fruit, yogurt, juice and those delicious Reunion croissants.
 For weekend lunch and nightly dinners there is an upscale pub menu with local ingredients and dishes that seasonally.

-the alluring porch at the blackburn inn's 2nd draft restaurant and bar.
+The alluring porch at the blackburn inn's 2nd draft restaurant and bar.

 Tip: Even if you don’t stay, go for an afternoon drink on the terrace and stroll the grounds.